Duke Special: Background

 Wilson was born in Lisburn and grew up in Coleraine, Downpatrick and Holywood with his mother, father and three sisters.
 Wilson's grandmother, Mary Groves, taught his mother and her brothers and sisters to play the piano.
 This tradition of playing the piano was passed on to Wilson's three sisters and eventually to him also.
 He attended Down High School, Downpatrick and later Sullivan Upper School in Holywood.

 After leaving school and a brief stint with a community arts project in Swindon, England he returned home and played piano for Brian Houston (a Belfast songwriter influenced by Bob Dylan, Van Morrison, Bruce Springsteen, Johnny Cash and Elvis) under whom Wilson apprenticed, picking up a hunger for performing and a knack of winning over an audience in the process.
 Several band mutations on the musical journey followed and saw Wilson front other acts composed of Belfast musicians but he was yet to hit his stride.

-He currently resides in Belfast.
-Peter Wilson has three children; Ben Dornan Wilson, Shay David Wilson and Oscar Peter Wilson.
+He lives in Belfast and has three children.